MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-assets-reference.md

 ## Add a WebVTT/IMSC1/TTML subtitle or caption to an existing asset

-This sample shows you how to use the tracks API on an Asset to add a new WebVTT or TTML/IMSC1 text profile caption or subtitle to an existing asset
+This sample shows you how to use the Tracks API on an Asset to add a new WebVTT or TTML/IMSC1 text profile caption or subtitle to an existing asset.

 | Node.JS | Python |
 | ------- | ------ |